 One of my favorite things to do when clearing out the clutter is to make 3 piles: donate, keep, and sell.
 Most of the time I end up donating my items rather than selling them which is still a win for me because the thought of other people possibly experiencing the same happiness I felt while using an item is so worth it.

 Charities, donation boxes, churches, shelters, and the like are perfect places to start as they usually accept donations with little to no limitations.
-Anything that’s still in good condition or gently used like clothing (of course) shoes, games, electronics, books, furniture, nick-nacks, appliances, kitchen items, etc. are fair game and can really help those in need.
+Anything that’s still in good condition or gently used like clothing (of course) shoes, games, electronics, books, furniture, nick-nacks, appliances, kitchen items, etc. is fair game and can really help those in need.

-Have a couple of left over items or in the mood to make some extra moolah?
+Have a couple of leftover items or in the mood to make some extra moolah?
 Selling older items is a great way to do so.

 You can totally go the old fashioned and host your own garage sale.
 Don’t have a garage or want other options, how about setting up a table at a local church or flea market, or selling to local consignment or thrift shops.
-Depending on the items, an antique dealer or even pawn shop (do your homework), are all great possibilities to explore.
+Depending on the items, an antique dealer or even a pawn shop (do your homework), are all great possibilities to explore.

 Not a fan of in-person selling?
 Take it digital and sell online.
 From advertising on social media to using designated apps, the possibilities are endless!
-To try to make your items look as appealing as possible for its photoshoot, use good lighting, make sure the items are neat and clean, clear the area around the objects, and even consider putting together a simple backdrop that makes whatever your photographing stand out.
+To try to make your items look as appealing as possible for its photoshoot, use good lighting, make sure the items are neat and clean, clear the area around the objects, and even consider putting together a simple backdrop that makes whatever you’re photographing stand out.

 Tip: Be sure to watch out for scammers (read reviews, check the Better Business Bureau as well as the Department of Consumer Affairs for any complaints.
 And by all means, if you choose any in-person sales never do any transactions alone!